joeyology/seek-first/src/pages/projects/daily-devotion-📖-1.md

 ## How does it work?

-Daily Devotion is a (PWA) progressive web app.
+[Daily Devotion](https://dailydevotion.app/) is a (PWA) progressive web app.
 Wait, what is that?
 It is just basically a website but with super powers.
 How is that?
 When you open it on your mobile browser, it will look and feel like as if it is an app!
 Amazing, isn't it?

 So that's my lame take on trying to explain a progressive web app.

-But here's an in depth article from Ionic to learn more about PWA.
+But here's an in depth article from [Ionic](https://ionicframework.com/) to learn more about PWA.

 [https://ionicframework.com/docs/intro/what-are-progressive-web-apps](https://ionicframework.com/docs/intro/what-are-progressive-web-apps "https://ionicframework.com/docs/intro/what-are-progressive-web-apps")

+### Features